SilverBirchh/MMM-TFL/README.md

 ## Anything else you need to know?

-You can optioally includes an API key.
-Although TFL doesn't require one to run.
+You can optioanlly include an API key from TFL.
+Although TFL doesn't require one to use the API.
 You can get a key from [here](https://api-portal.tfl.gov.uk/login).
-After after getting your keys you can add them to the config.
+After getting your keys you can add them to the config.
 This project does not use any external dependencies.
 Any improvements please feel free to submit a PR.

 ## To Do